nicolargo/glances/README.md

 ![screenshot](https://github.com/nicolargo/glances/raw/master/doc/cpu.png)

+If horizontal space is available, extended CPU infomations are displayed.

-Long view (only available if your terminal is wide enough)
+Extended view (only available if your terminal is wide enough)

 ![screenshot](https://github.com/nicolargo/glances/raw/master/doc/cpu-wide.png)

+If user click on the '1' key, per CPU stats is displayed:

+![screenshot](https://github.com/nicolargo/glances/raw/master/doc/percpu.png)

 The CPU stats are shown as a percentage and for the configured refresh time.
 The total CPU usage is displayed on the first line.

-![screenshot](https://github.com/nicolargo/glances/raw/master/doc/percpu.png)

-If horizontal space is available, per core CPU infomations are displayed.

 Color code used: